mavi13/GCFiddle/README.md

    When you move the waypoint around, the coordinates in the information box are updated.
 Clicking on "x" closes the info box.
    Zooming and moving the map are also possible.

+### Log box
+ - To show log entries.
+These are created during preprocessing.

 ## Calculation language

  - Line comments start with a hash "#": `# comment until end of line`